Washington needs solar policies that serve

 Our Policy Proposal

-To encourage low-income participation, a significant portion of the total program generating capacity must be subscribed by low- income customers and low-income service providers.
+To encourage low-income participation, a significant portion of the program must be subscribed by low- income customers and low-income service providers.
 This ensures that solar energy benefits are accessible to disadvantaged communities.

 Olympia Community Solar is a non-profit organization with a mission to steward an equitable and accessible transition to clean energy.